ITISFoundation/osparc-manual-z43/docs/Studies/Services/FilePicker.md

 ## Usage

-To use this service in your study:
+One way to use this service is:
-Drag and drop a file from your local file browser onto the workspace of your study - the file will be automatically uploaded into a **File Picker** service.
+1. Drag and drop a file from your local file browser onto the workspace of your study - the file will be automatically uploaded into a **File Picker** service.

 ![FilePick1](../../_media/filepick2.gif)